Siawi language

 Siawi, also known as Musan, is one of two Amto–Musan (Samaia River) languages.
 It is spoken in Siawi village (4.062998°S 141.421181°E), Green River Rural LLG, Sandaun Province, Papua New Guinea.

 The name "Siawi" is misspelling of the endonym, Siafli, used on government maps.
 The old name for the language, "Musan", is a clan name.

+Grammar

+Siawi has postpositions and SV basic word order.There is a clause final polar interrogative particle.